JoshLiCoding/Personal-Website-Frontend/README.md

 ## Description
-This website contains one main page that contains an about me, links to external resources (i.e. LinkedIn, GitHub, resume) and past projects
+This website contains one main page that contains an about me, links to external resources (i.e. LinkedIn, GitHub) and past projects

 ## Images
 ![image](https://github.com/JoshLiCoding/Personal-Website-Frontend/assets/43073270/a8287978-5774-42f6-bc95-5db147ed6daf)